E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 From Knoxville, TN, Alex attended the University of Tennessee Knoxville studying a combination of Materials Science and Biomedical Engineering.
 Her research focuses on cancer metastasis, especially looking at prostate cancer.
 She is currently looking at the blood of prostate cancer patients in order to isolate circulating cancer cells in hopes of 1:1 modeling such clusters in vitro using novel, King lab-derived microwell array devices capable of making THOUSANDS of model CTC aggregated at a time.
 When she is not hanging around the lab, she loves investing time in gaining entrepreneurial experience and, less academically, making music, playing with her corgi, baking, and running.

-1st Year Master's.
+1st Year Ph.D.
 Student

 Email: mcantu@rice.edu